The Comics Journal: The Journals Top 100 Comics list

 The Journal published a 20th-century comics canon in its 210th issue (February 1999).
 To compile the list, eight contributors and editors made eight separate top 100 (or fewer than 100 for some) lists of American works.
 These eight lists were then informally combined and tweaked into an ordered list.
 Krazy Kat topped the list, followed by Peanuts, Pogo, and Art Spiegelman's Maus.
 Harvey Kurtzman had the most entries of any creator, five: his original run on Mad (#8), his "New Trend" EC war comics (#12), the 1959 Jungle Book graphic novel (#26), his Hey Look! gag cartoons (#63), and the Goodman Beaver stories (#64).

 The Village Voice cited the survey's ad hoc criteria:

-"Putting Bernard Krigstein and Al Feldstein's eight-page story "Master Race", Hal Foster's 34 years of work on Prince Valiant, Al Hirschfeld's theatrical caricatures, all the horror comics EC published in the first half of the '50s and Robert Crumb's sketchbooks in the same category suggests that they've cast their net a bit wide".

 Among the controversial omissions to the Top 100 was Dave Sim's Cerebus series.
 Sim and the Journal had periodically found themselves at odds in the years preceding the list's formulation.
 Issue #213 included eight pages of responses to, and defenses of the list; Journal columnist R. Fiore wrote "Dave Sim must now think you have a personal vendetta against him", and co-publisher Kim Thompson conceded: "If I had to do it over again, I'd squash together the Hernandez material into two entries [and] put Cerebus and two other things in the vacant spots".
 Twelve years later, the omission was still being acknowledged by the Journal, which noted that Dave Sim's Cerebus "was conspicuously excluded".

 Regarding the inclusion of superhero comics on the list, editor and survey participant Tom Spurgeon wrote: "I voted for most of the men-in-spandex titles that made the list – Spider-Man, Fantastic Four, Plastic Man – despite the sheer lousiness of some of those works' contributing elements".
 Ultimately, the Top 100 included six superhero works, including the deconstructionist Watchmen.
 Frank Miller's The Dark Knight Returns was one well-regarded mainstream superhero project that was considered but ultimately not chosen, according to co-publisher Kim Thompson.